Kinichi Hagimoto: Biography

-Before Konto 55-gō
+Before Konto 55-go

-Hagimoto aspired for a career as an entertainer as far back as junior high school times, when after graduation he approached the local Asakusa comedic legend Toshimitsu Ōmiya to ask for an apprenticeship, but was told to at least finish high school first.
+Hagimoto aspired for a career as an entertainer as far back as junior high school times, when after graduation he approached the local Asakusa comedic legend Toshimitsu Omiya to ask for an apprenticeship, but was told to at least finish high school first.

-After high school he was at last slated to enter Ōmiya's Asakusa Shochiku Engeijō comedic troupe through an introduction by the Tōyō Gekijō (Tōyō Kōgyō Keiei) troupe of the Asakusa Kōen Rokku red-light entertainment district.
+After high school he was at last slated to enter Omiya’s Asakusa Shochiku Engeijō comedic troupe through an introduction by the Toyo Gekijo (Toyo Kogyo Keiei) troupe of the Asakusa Koen Rokku red-light entertainment district.

-However, after being told by Ōmiya "you can always come to our place if it doesn't work out there" he stopped at the last minute and went to nearby Tōyō Gekijō instead.
+However, after being told by Omiya "you can always come to our place if it doesn't work out there" he stopped at the last minute and went to nearby Tōyō Gekijō instead.

 He started out as an apprentice.

-At Tōyō Gekijō, he took direction from many veterans such as Shin-ichi Ike, Eiji Ishida, and Hachiro Azuma.
+At Toyo Gekijo, he took direction from many veterans such as Shin-ichi Ike, Eiji Ishida, and Hachiro Azuma.

 He was taken under the wing of their master and head of the Asakusa scene, Senzaburo Fukami (the master of Beat Takeshi, who later scolded Hagimoto for trying to conceal his beginnings in the Asakusa burlesque scene after moving on to television).

-After developing at Tōyō Gekijō, he moved to the affiliated Asakusa Furansu-Za, where he polished his act doing intermission skits.
+After developing at Toyo Gekijo, he moved to the affiliated Asakusa Furansu-Za, where he polished his act doing intermission skits.

-It was there that he met comedian and later partner Rōru Andō (later known as Jirō Sakagami).
+It was there that he met comedian and later partner Roru Ando (later known as Jiro Sakagami).
 At that time, however, they were more rivals than partners, competing to get laughs.
 His impression of Sakagami was "If I perform with him I'll get upstaged."

-After this he left Tōyō Gekijō and went through some other troupes, then headlined the newly formed Gekidan Asakusa Shinkigeki at Asakusa Shochiku Engeijō.
+After this he left Toyo Gekijo and went through some other troupes, then headlined the newly formed Gekidan Asakusa Shinkigeki at Asakusa Shochiku Engeijo.

 During that time, he trained under broadcast writer Katsuo Hamaka and undertook the creation of true professional comedy.

-At that time he also met Michio Iwashiro, who would later be responsible for most of the lines for the Hagimoto's Konto 55-gō act.
+At that time he also met Michio Iwashiro, who would later be responsible for most of the lines for the Hagimoto's Konto 55-go act.

-Also, through Hamaka's connections, he met TBS network producer Sōya Mukai and entertainment manager Ryōji Asai (head of Asai Kikaku), and began his career as a professional talent.
+Also, through Hamaka's connections, he met TBS network producer Sōya Mukai and entertainment manager Ryoji Asai (head of Asai Kikaku), and began his career as a professional talent.

 He appeared in a commercial for a comedy program that Mukai was handling called "Jintaka Panchi".

 However it took him 22 filming takes, perhaps due to nerves, and he was compelled to quit.

 The disappointed Hagimoto gave up on a television career and decided to focus on a stage career.

 He broke up the Asakusa Shinkigeki, and started anew at the Atami Tsuruya Hotel.

-There he came up with the solo skit "Tsukue", which would later be an early staple for Konto 55-gō which took Japan by storm.
+There he came up with the solo skit "Tsukue", which would later be an early staple for Konto 55-go which took Japan by storm.

-During the time with Katsuo Hamaka, he was a friend of Shin-ichi Ichikawa, who would make his scriptwriting debut with the television series Kaijū Būsuka.
+During the time with Katsuo Hamaka, he was a friend of Shin-ichi Ichikawa, who would make his scriptwriting debut with the television series Kaiju Busuka.
 He would later write for the Nippon Television 40th anniversary special drama Goruden Boizu ("Golden Boys") in which a young Hagimoto appeared (with Kazuki Kosakai).